harmsm/PyCmdMessenger/README.md

 For python 2.7, replace `python3` with `python` and `pip3` with `pip`.

+To test library, compile the arduino sketch in the `test` directory, transfer this to an arduino, plug the arduino in to the computer, and then run the `test/run_test.py` script.

 ### Compatibility
  + Compatibility: python 3.x, python 2.7
  + Should work on all platforms supported by pyserial.